Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Hierarchies of integrable difference systems in vertex variables

-and that proves the multidimensional consistency of the hierarchy of difference systems in vertex variables (\ref{sec4:2}). \item It can be easily verified that (\ref{sec4:2}) is invariant under $\tau,$ while acting with $\sigma$ on (\ref{sec4:2}) we get
+where the expressions $\Gamma^{(i)}(a,b)$ are antisymmetric under the interchange $a\leftrightarrow b,$ and they are of similar form to the ones of Lemma \ref{lemma1}.
+Using (\ref{pppw}) to eliminate $1-X^{i,a}_b$ and $1-X^{i,b}_a$ from (\ref{fp:000}), together with the fact that $\Gamma^{(i)}(a,b)+\Gamma^{(i)}(b,a)=0,$ we obtain exactly (\ref{pformula}) and that proves the multidimensional consistency of the hierarchy of difference systems in vertex variables (\ref{sec4:2}). \item It can be easily verified that (\ref{sec4:2}) is invariant under $\tau,$ while acting with $\sigma$ on (\ref{sec4:2}) we get